dnutiu/simplFT/README.md

 4. absoluteServePath - The path from where to serve the files.

 5. pic               - The X and Y max size for the pic command.
-A value of 0 means original size
+A value of 0 means original size.

+6. upload            - Settings for the upload server.
 If one of the settings are changed, the server will reload the configuration.
 Except for the absoluteServePath.